Dariush Mehrjui: Early film career 1966–1972

 While waiting for Gaav to be released and gaining international recognition, Mehrjui was busy directing two more films.
 In 1970 he shot Agha-ye Hallou (Mr. Naive), a comedy which starred and was written by Ali Nassirian.
 Mehrjui had said that, "After all the censorship problems with Gaav, [he] wanted to do a no-problem film."
 The film also starred Fakhri Khorvash and Entezami.

 In the film, Nassirian plays a simple, naive villager who goes to Tehran to find a wife.
 While in the big city he is treated roughly and constantly fooled by local hustlers and con artists.
 When he goes into a dress shop to purchase a wedding gown, he meets a beautiful young woman (Fakhri Khorvash) and proposes to her.
 The young woman turns out to be a prostitute who rejects him and takes his money, spending him back to his village empty handed but more world-wise.

 Agha-ye Hallou was screened at the Sepas Film Festival in Tehran in 1971 where it won awards for Best Film and Best Director.
 Later that year it was screened at the 7th Moscow International Film Festival.
 It was a commercial success in Iran.

 After finishing Agha-ye Hallou in 1970, Mehrjui traveled to Berkeley, California and began writing an adaptation of Georg Büchner's Woyzeck for a modern-day Iranian setting.
 He went back to Iran later in 1970 to shoot Postchi (The Postman), which starred Nassirian, Entezami and Jaleh Sam.

 In the film, Nassirian plays Taghi, a miserable civil servant whose life spirals into chaos.
 He spends his days as an unhappy mail carrier and has two night jobs in order to pay his debts.
 His misery has caused impotence and he is experimented upon by an amateur herbalist who is one of his employers.
 His only naive hope is that he will win the national lottery.
 When he discovers that his wife is the mistress of his town's wealthiest landowner, Taghi escapes to the local forest where he experiences a brief moment of peace and harmony.
 His wife comes looking for him, and in a fit of rage Taghi murders her and is eventually caught for his crime.

-Postchi faced the same censorship issues as Gaav, but was eventually released in 1972.
-It was screened in Iran at the 1st Tehran International Film Festival and at the Sepas Film festival.
+Postchi (The Postman) faced the same censorship issues as Gaav, but was eventually released in 1972.
+It was screened in Iran at the inaugural Tehran International Film Festival and at the Sepas Film festival.
 Internationally it was screened at the Venice Film Festival, where it received a special mention, the 22nd Berlin International Film Festival, where it received the Interfilm Award, and the 1972 Cannes Film Festival, where it was screened as part of the Directors' Fortnight.